 Protect your Eyes from the Sun

-Most people know the sun can damage our eyes but not all of us own a good pair of sunglasses.
-Buy yourself a good pair with advice from your optometrist to ensure the Ultraviolet rays do not damage your eyesight.
+Most people know the sun can damage our eyes but not all of us own a good, effective pair of sunglasses.
+Buy yourself a good pair with advice from your optometrist to ensure the sun’s ultraviolet rays do not damage your eyesight.

 Smoking and Eye Health